Open to new roles

 something great.

-Available for product design, UX research, and design systems work.
-I work best with forward-thinking teams who care about craft.
-Let's talk.
+Product design, UX research, and design systems crafted with intent.
+I work with forward-thinking teams that care about craft.
+Let's build something meaningful.

 iOS Application · Accessibility-First · 4 Weeks